markxnelson/weblogic-kubernetes-operator/content/_index.md

 weblogic-operator    https://oracle.github.io/weblogic-kubernetes-operator/charts
 ```

-Update with latest information about charts from chart repositories:
+Update with the latest information about charts from the chart repositories:

 ```
 $ helm repo update
 ```

-Install Operator from the repo:
+Install the operator from the repository:

 ```
 $ helm install weblogic-operator/weblogic-operator --name weblogic-operator